microsoft/playwright/docs/src/test-ui-mode-js.md

 npx playwright test --ui-port=8080 --ui-host=0.0.0.0
 ```

-Without the `--ui-host=0.0.0.0` flag, UI Mode will only listen on `localhost` and is not be accessible from other machines.
-Be aware that this might be a security risk, as anyone on your network can access your UI Mode instance, in the case of GitHub Codespaces, the ports are only accessible from your account by default.
+Be aware that when specifying the `--ui-host=0.0.0.0` flag, UI Mode will listen on any network interface and is accessible from other machines inside your network.
+In the case of GitHub Codespaces, the ports are only accessible from your account by default.